timshannon/tech.townsourced.com/content/post/anatomy-of-a-go-web-app.md

 You will process cookies at this level and pass already extracted session identifies to your application layer.
 The http package and it's types and interfaces (requests, writers, cookies, etc.) should never leave this package.
 Or to put it another way you shouldn't need to import http in *any* other packages except this one.
-Preventing http from leaking into other packages will help keep clear lines of responsibility between your packages.
+Preventing the http package from leaking into other packages will help keep the responsibilities of http handling clearly defined *only* in the web package.

 ## The App Package